 6. Breathe Slowly

 Take deep, slow “belly” breaths.
-This means that you should breathe from your diaphragm, which makes the lower belly move up and down.
-This will calm the body and help you relax.
+This means that you should breathe from your diaphragm, which

 This act of controlled breathing will also increase your lung capacity and improve circulation.4 Repeat until you fall into blissful relaxation, but make sure you don’t fall asleep.